AMM Nasir Uddin: Early life and education

 Uddin was born in Moulvi Bari in Boroghope, Kutubdia Upazila, Cox's Bazar District.
 His father, Taleb Ullah, was a school teacher.
 He passed his Secondary School Certificate Examination with 1st division in 1968.
 He secured 3rd position in Cumilla Board.
 He passed his Higher Secondary School Certificate Examination in 1970.

 Career

-Uddin joined the Bangladesh Civil Service in 1979 as an administration cadre.
+Uddin joined the Bangladesh Civil Service in 1979 as an administration cadre officer.

 Uddin was appointed secretary of the Ministry of Power, Energy and Mineral Resources in June 2005.
 He was the socio economic infrastructure member of the Bangladesh Planning Commission.
 He was appointed to the post eight days after the Minister, A. K. M. Mosharraf Hossain, resigned.

 In October 2007, Uddin was a member of the Planning Commission.
 He was the former secretary of the Energy and Mineral Resources Division.

 Previously, Uddin served as the Secretary of the Ministry of Information and Broadcasting where he was also heading the chair for Bangladesh Film Certification Board.

 Uddin later served as the secretary of the Ministry of Health and Family Welfare.
 He stopped the usage of Miltefosine in Bangladesh.
 He introduced Hib vaccine in Bangladesh.